Today, I want to talk with you about the power of taglines.

 Exceptional Portfolio provides a more responsible, more humanized online investment opportunity.
 The goal was to provide a better, more reliable return with online investing with easier-to-use tools.
 Four words told that story best: More balance.
 Less work.
 (Read the full story here.)

 Stout Systems was an award-winning company that provides expert-level software, Web and embedded systems development consulting, and staffing services.
 To avoid the endless clichés used for technology companies, we opted for a more humane approach: Fueled by the Most Powerful Technology Available: Human Intelligence.®

 True Taste produces super healthy nutritional bars with no more than 5 ingredients, all of which you can pronounce, and with no soy, totally vegan and is 100% non-GMO.
-The most notable difference was using plums instead of the very commonly used dates (which have incredibly high levels of sugar).
-The slogan that hinted at their distinction: Delicious.
+The most notable difference was using plums instead of the very commonly used dates (which have incredibly high sugar levels).
+The slogan that hinted at their distinction Delicious.
 Nutritious.
 Nothing Suspicious.
 (Read the full story here.)

-With a reputation that is sterling and pretty much without equal, I still needed to address this on the rebrand for VIP skin care specialist Joanna Vargas.
-Joanna Vargas Salon needed one word to make her brand meaningful and instantly memorable: from skin care to skin care sanctuary.
+With a sterling reputation and pretty much without equal, I still needed to address this on the rebrand for VIP skin care specialist Joanna Vargas.
+Joanna Vargas Salon needed one word to make her brand meaningful and instantly memorable: from skincare to skin care sanctuary.

 American Dance Institute had a 25-year legacy that needed to refine its brand to reach today’s new, younger audience.
 We discovered that strict, authoritative teaching methods were common among dance studios in their region, something American Dance Institute didn’t do.
 To combat that, we developed the simple, straightforward slogan Movement.
 On your terms.
 Click on the link to watch the video and see the whole story.
 (Read the full story here.)